Fanny-Dupont/DPMLE/README.md

 # Improved order selection method for hidden Markov models

-Repository for code from the paper: Improved order selection method for hidden Markov models: a case study with movement data.
+Repository for code from the paper: "Improved order selection method for hidden Markov models: a case study with movement data".

 The link to the paper is available [here](https://arxiv.org/abs/2411.18826).